 The financial advisory process in Singapore may sometimes be complex.
 Technical jargons are used and various people in the industry all claim to be able to advise the average person on the street.

-What Do Insurance Agents, Financial Advisor And Personal Bankers Do?
+What Do Insurance Agents, Financial Advisers And Personal Bankers Do?

 Before we go into the differences, let’s first understand what each of these groups of people does.